x-labs-myid/.github/profile/README.md

 X-LABS.my.id is an innovative organization focused on developing mobile applications, specifically for the Android platform.
 Founded with a passion for pushing technological boundaries and providing high-quality digital solutions, X-LABS.my.id has built a reputation as one of the leading app creators on the Google Play Store.

+## Tagline
+A simple open source Android app, made with ❤️ and specially brought to you.

 ## Vision and Mission
 ### Vision:
 To be a pioneer in developing applications that simplify everyday life and provide added value for users worldwide.